gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

   Hooks run from the terragrunt configuration directory (the directory where `terragrunt.hcl` lives).
 Supports the same arguments as `before_hook`.
 - `error_hook` (block): Nested blocks used to specify command hooks that run when an error is thrown.
 The error must match one of the expressions listed in the `on_errors` attribute.
+Error hooks are executed after the before/after hooks.

 In addition to supporting before and after hooks for all terraform commands, the following specialized hooks are also
 supported: